Freshness Check

 Worked Examples:

-A medium roast for filter brewing roasted on May 1, 2026 and checked on May 11, 2026 is 10 days old.
-With whole beans, airtight opaque storage, normal room conditions, one opening per day, and the balanced stance, Current check is Peak window with Freshness score 95/100.
-Peak opens is May 8, Peak closes is May 25, and Good through is Jun 8, so this is a good bag to brew now.
+A medium roast filter coffee roasted on May 1 and checked on May 11 is 10 days old.
+With whole beans, airtight opaque storage, normal room climate, one opening per day, and balanced stance, Current check should read Peak window.
+Peak opens lands on May 8, Peak closes on May 25, and Good through on June 8.

 FAQ:

-Why does espresso rest longer than filter coffee?
+Why does espresso open later than filter coffee?

 Glossary: